Solid-state battery: Materials

+Lithium-ceramic batteries demonstrate potential improvements with the integration of single wall carbon nanotubes (SWCNTs).
+SWCNTs build durable, long-range conductive pathways between electrode particles, effectively reducing electrode resistance and enhancing energy density.

-One promising cathode material is Li-S, which (as part of a solid lithium anode/Li2S cell) has a theoretical specific capacity of 1670 mAh g−1, "ten times larger than the effective value of LiCoO2".
+One promising cathode material is Li–S, which (as part of a solid lithium anode/Li2S cell) has a theoretical specific capacity of 1,670 mAh/g, "ten times larger than the effective value of LiCoO2".
 Sulfur makes an unsuitable cathode in liquid electrolyte applications because it is soluble in most liquid electrolytes, dramatically decreasing the battery's lifetime.
-Sulfur is studied in solid state applications.
-Recently, a ceramic textile was developed that showed promise in a Li-S solid state battery.
-This textile facilitated ion transmission while also handling sulfur loading, although it did not reach the projected energy density.
-The result "with a 500-μm-thick electrolyte support and 63% utilization of electrolyte area" was "71 Wh/kg." while the projected energy density was 500 Wh/kg.
+Sulfur is studied in solid-state applications.

+Another encouraging cathode is NCM662 (LiNi0.6Co0.2Mn0.2O2), especially when coated with NiCo2S4 in a resonant acoustic mixing process.
+This creates a material with a capacity retention of 60.6%, with minimal side reactions.

 Li-O2 also have high theoretical capacity.
 The main issue with these devices is that the anode must be sealed from ambient atmosphere, while the cathode must be in contact with it.

-A Li/LiFePO4 battery shows promise as a solid state application for electric vehicles.
+A Li/LiFePO4 battery shows promise as a solid-state application for electric vehicles.
 A 2010 study presented this material as a safe alternative to rechargeable batteries for EV's that "surpass the USABC-DOE targets".